The following Dispute Resolution practice note provides comprehensive and up to date legal information covering:

 Whether the appeal is a first or second appeal, permission to appeal will initially be considered on the papers (see CPR 52.4(1) and CPR 52.5(1)).
 A hearing of the application for permission to appeal will only take place in the following circumstances:

-in the County Court and High Court—when the person seeking permission requests the decision refusing permission to appeal on the papers to be reconsidered at an oral hearing unless the judge who has refused permission to appeal without an oral hearing has made an
+in the County Court and High Court—when the person seeking permission requests the decision refusing permission to appeal on the papers to be reconsidered at an oral hearing unless the judge who has refused permission to appeal without an oral hearing has made an order that the person seeking permission may not request the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.